Keeping consumer foothold, GE launches 'connected home' products

-NEW YORK, Nov 11 (Reuters) - Despite General Electric Co’s impending sale of its appliances business, the company is not abandoning the consumer.
+NEW YORK (Reuters) - Despite General Electric Co’s impending sale of its appliances business, the company is not abandoning the consumer.

 The U.S. conglomerate, along with startup invention company Quirky, on Tuesday revealed seven “connected home” retail products that allow people to remotely control and monitor such things as temperature, doors and windows, water leakage and energy usage.